Podcasting Enjoys Explosive Growth

-The proliferation of sermonic content shows almost no imagination in the Christian community.
+Most of the sermonic content shows almost no imagination in the Christian community.
 We continue to talk to ourselves using this literary form.
 However, in our era, theology lectures attract little interest from those outside the household of faith.

 There is opportunity to share the Gospel in effective ways besides preaching, teaching and sharing devotional thoughts.
 These opportunities are going unnoticed for the most part.